-In the Fall of 2016, the groups were as follows:
+In the Spring 2018 class, the groups were as follows:

-- Project Documentary Group which created a written and visual view of the entire process, including this website
+- Project Documentary Group which created a written and visual view of the entire process